 "A Pain Medicine Specialist is an expert in the prevention, diagnosis, treatment and rehabilitation of the spectrum of acute pain, cancer pain and non-cancer pain problems."

-Pain Medicine is a new two-year sub-specialty residency initiated by the Royal College of Physicians and Surgeons of Canada (RCPSC).
-This new two-year residency program will offer unparalleled learning opportunities leading to RCPSC certification in Pain Medicine.
+Pain Medicine is a two-year sub-specialty residency initiated by the Royal College of Physicians and Surgeons of Canada (RCPSC).
+This two-year residency program will offer unparalleled learning opportunities leading to RCPSC certification in Pain Medicine.

 Eligibility requirements include FRCPC certification (or in a program leading to certification) in the following areas: Anesthesiology, Emergency Medicine, Internal Medicine, Neurology, Pediatrics, Physical Medicine and Rehabilitation, Psychiatry and Rheumatology.
 Entry from other FRCPC programs such as Orthopedics, Neurosurgery and Palliative Care is possible in exceptional cases.